lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 >      incorporates multiple component cryptographic elements of the same
 >      type in a multi-algorithm scheme.

 Composite algorithms, as defined in this specification, follow this definition and should be regarded as a single key that performs a single cryptographic operation typical of a digital signature algorithm, such as key generation, signing, or verifying -- using its internal sequence of component keys as if they form a single key.
-This generally means that the complexity of combining algorithms can and should be handled by the cryptographic library or cryptographic module, and the single composite public key, private key, and signature value can be carried in existing fields in protocols such as PKCS#10 [RFC2986], CMP [RFC4210], X.509 [RFC5280], CMS [RFC5652], and the Trust Anchor Format [RFC5914].
+This generally means that the complexity of combining algorithms can and should be handled by the cryptographic library or cryptographic module, and the single composite public key, private key, and signature value can be carried in existing fields in protocols such as PKCS#10 [RFC2986], CMP [RFC4210], X.509 [RFC5280], the CMS [RFC5652], and the Trust Anchor Format [RFC5914].
 In this way, composites achieve "protocol backwards-compatibility" in that they will drop cleanly into any protocol that accepts an analogous single-algorithm cryptographic scheme without requiring any modification of the protocol to handle multiple algorithms.

 Discussion of the specific choices of algorithm pairings can be found in {{sec-rationale}}.